edjames/pivot_table/README.md

 One of the most powerful and underrated features of spreadhseet packages is their ability to create pivot tables.
 I'm often asked to replicate this functionality in a web application, so I decided to share.
 This is a simple gem for a specific job, I hope it helps.

+#### What this gem WILL do

+This gem provides a simple mechanism to handle the turning of a dataset into a cross-tabular format for display purposes.
+The gem will make it easy to display your data in the form of a pivot table.

+#### What this gem WILL NOT do

+This gem is *not* a data aggregation engine and it never will be.
+This gem expects an aggregated dataset.
+If you're looking for a gem to handle data aggregation then you're probably doing something wrong - that's what database engines are built for.

 ### Installation

 Couldn't be easier...